 Students graduating with a Post-Baccalaureate Certificate in Paralegal Studies will be able to:

-- Develop and execute legal research plans using law library resources and commonly used legal research databases.
+- Conduct effective and comprehensive legal research using commonly available legal research databases.